oisinmulvihill/evasion-director/README.rst

 Broker and Twisted.
 This messaging is entirely optional.

 Note: The evasion-agency project has been merged with the director code base.
-The "evasion.agency" namespace is now provided by the evasion-director code base.
+The "evasion.agency" package is now provided by the evasion-director code base.

 Basic Examples